- Am I eligible to submit a paper to JPIA?

 - Your file should be named as follows: LastName_SchoolName

 - No identifying information should be included within the paper.
-Neither your name, nor the name of your school, should appear anywhere in the documents.
+Neither your name, the name of any coauthors, or advisors, nor the name of your school, should appear anywhere in the document.

 - When will I be notified of the results?

-Contributions are adjudicated during Reading Weekend, which is usually held in the beginning of February of each year.
-You can expect to hear from us by mid-February about the result of your submission.
+Contributions are adjudicated during Reading Weekend, held in February each year.
+You can expect to hear from us by the end of February about the result of your submission.

 - Is offer of publication conditional?